CessatL/ng-wordpress-theme/README.md

 Whether we use webpack or gulp or both, we should be able to implement a workflow that

- - builds our angular app for development and production (like any angular starter)
+ - Builds our angular app for development and production (like any angular starter)
  - Configures enqueued scripts names in `function.php` to match scripts names in production.
  - Serves from WP Server and refresh page on changes in development.